fsubal/callable-decorator/README.md

 // 🤔
 console.log(new A) // function() { return 10; }, not class instance
+console.log(new A instanceof A) // false
-console.log(new A instanceof A) // true
+console.log(new A instanceof Function) // true 😔
 ```

 ## Q. Would you add the feature like `classy-decorator` to this library ?